larevolucia/chaptr/README.md

 ## Testing

-Great — I’ve reviewed your `tests_allauth.py`, `tests_views.py`, and your existing `README.md` style.
-The README uses a **narrative tone in Features** and a **short, explanatory tone in other sections**, so the test documentation should be a **new top-level section**, concise but clear about scope.

-Here’s a draft you can add as a new section in your README:

----

-## Testing

 ***NextChaptr** includes a comprehensive suite of automated tests to ensure reliability and maintainability across core features.
 Tests are written using **Django’s TestCase** framework with mocking for external dependenciess, such as Google Books API.

 ### Coverage